 Maybe it's because the length of my shorts had to pass "the finger test" for my entire K-12 education.
 Or maybe it's because I'm a huge "The Dukes of Hazzard" fan.
-Whatever the reason, most of the shorts I've bought as an adult have barely covered my bum.
+Whatever the reason, most of the shorts I've purchased as an adult have barely covered my bum.

 When it comes to shorts, less isn't always more